-The free movement of goods is one of the building blocks of the EU Single Market.
-Companies can sell their products in any EU country without additional barriers.
-Goods free moving creates new business opportunities, giving consumers a wider choice and lowering prices.
+Now that companies can sell their products in any E.U. country without additional barriers, goods free moving creates new business opportunities, giving consumers a wider choice and lowering prices.

 Hence, the European Commission is tabling two legislative proposals, mainly concerning Small and Medium Enterprises and Companies, to let products circulate across Europe.
-Also, National authorities and customs officers will get to check to prevent unsafe products from being sold to European consumers.
+Also, National authorities and customs officers will check to prevent unsafe products from being sold to European consumers.

 With today’s initiatives, the Commission aims to tackle the remaining structural weaknesses in the Single Market for goods:

-A recent study on “The Costs of Non-Europe in the Single Market” shows that a reduction of trade barriers could lead to an increase in intra-EU trade by more than € 100 billion per year.
+A recent study on “The Costs of Non-Europe in the Single Market” shows that reducing trade barriers could increase intra-EU trade by more than € 100 billion annually.

-Therefore, it has already taken action to boost the Single Market for services, enhance compliance with EU rules, improve public procurement, help protect intellectual property rights, and support start-ups to grow and expand in Europe.
+Therefore, it has already taken action to boost the Single Market for services, enhance compliance with E.U. rules, improve public procurement, help protect Intellectual Property, and support START-UPS to grow and expand in Europe.

-How does the free circulation of goods work in the Sigle Market?
+How does the free circulation of “GOODS” work in the Sigle Market?

 The rules include more detailed requirements for other products, such as cars.
 If manufacturers follow these standard rules, they will get their effects on the Market at issue.

-Most of these products must carry the CE marking.
-By affixing the CE marking, the manufacturer declares that the product meets the European safety, health, and environmental protection requirements and can start selling throughout the EU.
+To explain, by affixing the C.E. marking, the manufacturer declares that the product meets the European safety, health, and environmental protection requirements and can start selling throughout the E.U.

 Above all, new legislation should not create barriers.
-That’s why the Member States send their new draft national rules on these products to the other Member States and the Commission so that they can examine together whether these rules create unjustified trade barriers.
+That’s why the Member States sent their new draft national rules on these products to the other Member States and the Commission to examine whether these rules create unjustified trade barriers.

 What stands for mutual recognition?

 Theoretically, if a company sells a product in one country, it can enter a new market without additional costs and delays.
 This principle often doesn’t work as it should.

 What obstacles do companies still face, and how can impediments be reduced?

-The current rules do not ensure an easy, reliable, and user-friendly application of the mutual recognition principle.
-This new proposal will address the main issues businesses currently face and make it easier for them to access new markets:
+On the positive side, this new proposal will address the main issues businesses currently face and make it easier for them to access new markets:

-- Finding out whether mutual recognition applies:
+- For one thing, finding out whether mutual recognition applies:

-Solution: A network of contact points will facilitate communication between authorities and businesses and provide businesses with necessary information on product rules and procedures.
+- Solution.
+A network of contact points will facilitate communication between authorities and businesses and provide businesses with necessary information on product rules and procedures.

-Problem: national rules can vary greatly, and it can be challenging for businesses to prove that a product is already lawfully marketed in another EU country;
+- Problem.
+National rules can vary greatly, and it can be challenging for businesses to prove that a product is already lawfully marketed in another E.U. country;

-Problem: it is complex, lengthy, and costly to challenge these national decisions.
+- Problem.
+It is complex, lengthy, and costly to challenge these national decisions.
 Businesses can only do so via Member State’s Courts, and often, only the big ones can afford it;